 Transparent Hearing can be activated onboard or via the app, and in the app is the choice to keep music playing or not when ambient sound is engaged, offering the ability to customise your experience.

-One feature that’s been tweaked is Smart pause.
-Previously with the original Momentum, the moment the earbuds were taken out, music playback would pause.
-Now there’s the choice of keeping music playing even when an earbud is removed.
+Smart pause has been upgraded, whereby with the original Momentum, the moment the earbuds were taken out, music playback would pause; now there’s the choice of keeping music playing.

 The TW 2 operate in a Master/Slave relationship with the right earbud the former.
 Leave the left earbud in the charging case, and you can play music from the right bud, but not vice versa.

 Battery life had almost doubled from the original from 4 to 7 hours, with the case granting another three charges for 28 overall.
 That quoted figure is with ANC and Transparency Mode off and music played at average volume levels off an iPhone.
 I found the Sennheiser’s stamina diminished quickly with ANC.
 A 10-minute charge tops up the earbuds by 1.5 hours, while a full charge takes 90 minutes.

 Audio streaming support is SBC, AAC and aptX with Bluetooth 5.1 support.

 The 7mm drivers in the Momentum True Wireless 2 deliver a rich and textured performance that’s easy on the ears with a slight warmth that helps the bass performance.